 - Free Bill Pay

-- $50 minimum deposit needed to open an account
+- No minimum deposit required to open account

 Essential Checking Account Details: